 Autumn Peltier

-At just 18, Autumn Peltier is a force to be reckoned with.
+Autumn Peltier has been a force to be reckoned with since childhood.
 The Anishinaabe activist from Wiikwemkoong Unceded Territory in Ontario, Canada, has been advocating for the preservation of drinking water for Indigenous communities for a decade.
 When she was only eight years old, Peltier noticed signs of toxicity while attending a water ceremony in Ontario’s Serpent River First Nation, an experience that helped propel her role as an advocate for clean drinking water in Indigenous communities worldwide.
 Along with campaigning for the universal right to clean drinking water, she’s been working to ensure communities have access to it ever since.

 Created by David Bernie, a Chicago-based Indigenous artist of the Ihanktonwan Dakota Oyate (“People of the End Village”).